 "Blake leads the apprehensive crew of the Liberator out into intergalactic space to find and destroy Star One and cripple the Federation.
 What none of them realize is that Star One is already showing signs of sabotage.
 But since nobody but Blake's crew know the location of Star One, who could be causing it, and why?"

-On this day in 1981, The Incredible Hulk aired "Interview With The Hulk."
+On this day in 1981 (in the U.S.), The Incredible Hulk aired "Interview With The Hulk."
 Officially, this served as the fifteenth episode in the program's fourth season, and here's the plot summary as provided by IMDB.com:

 "Emerson Fletcher, a colleague of Jack McGee at the Register steals a lead on the Hulk.
 Recognising David 'Butler' for who he really is, Fletcher blackmails Banner into giving him an interview."